Biden records on total lockdown, despite request to unseal purported Reade complaint

 The university initially said it expected to make the records “available to the public two years after Biden’s last day in elected public office.”
 In April 2019, just hours before Biden announced his current presidential bid, the university changed its timeline, and said the papers wouldn't be released until either Dec.
 31, 2019 or until two years after Biden “retires from public life,” whichever comes later.

-Biden, in an interview on MSNBC's "Morning Joe," Friday resisted calls from the show's hosts to provide access to the documents at the University of Delaware, saying they contained sensitive details of conversations he had with presidents, foreign leaders and other information that could unfairly be used as "fodder" against his presidential campaign.
+Biden, in an interview on MSNBC's "Morning Joe" on Friday, resisted calls from the show's hosts to provide access to the documents at the University of Delaware, saying they contained sensitive details of conversations he had with presidents, foreign leaders and other information that could unfairly be used as "fodder" against his presidential campaign.

 Whether documents under the control of the University of Delaware and the U.S. Senate ever see the light of day or not, Biden continues to deny that he sexually assaulted Reade.